 New solution solved fixed positioning approach issues and limitations; however, it created a new set of problems.

 First problem is with UI designer tools.
-It's not easy to create UI editor for responsive elements as it is for UI with fixed positioning.
+It's not easy to create a UI editor for responsive elements as it is for UI with fixed positioning.
 Especially for web environments.

 Second problem is to create a good UI detection engine which will not use simple row/col to x/y pixel position calculation but a real self-rendering and self-adjusting UI solution.

-After a lot of research and being on drawing board for months we came up to our own multidisciplinary approach using and combining different concepts...
+After a lot of research and being on the drawing board for months we came up to our own multidisciplinary approach using and combining different concepts...
 GS-UI.